-In an upcoming post, I’ll continue this visit with Bill and Ed and we will be joined by Don McCourt, the district manager for my area.
+In an upcoming post, I’ll continue with Bill and Ed.
+Don McCourt, the district manager for my area, joins us.
 We’ll learn what the acronym F.I.R.S.T.
 Stands for in “FIRST for Pro” and more about the program itself.

 This post is part of series focusing on The Home Depot‘s FIRST for Pro program.
 With it, Barry got a behind the scenes look at their suite of pro services.
 These posts track a recent visit to his local Home Depot in Lewes, Delaware.

-The Home Depot‘s FIRST for Pro services program is meant to address pro contractors’ biggest needs – understanding what they do, getting them in and out quickly and giving them the best possible price.
+The Home Depot‘s FIRST for Pro services program addresses pro contractors’ biggest needs.
+By understanding what they do, getting them in and out quickly, and giving them the best possible price.
 Highlights of the program include:

 - FIRST for Pro Power Hours featuring extra staff on the floor during the morning rush, including dedicated loaders, to get Pro customers in and out fast.